 - The nova series of Huawei, with a bold color scheme and an innovative selfie system, makes it the most popular selfie telephone in 2018.
 And, the Honor Series–A concept of “beauty in AI,” China’s number one smartphone on the Internet.

-- In accordance with the principles of GAPP–the world’s most stringent data protection technology framework–and with all the requirements laid down in the EU General Data Protection Regulation, the company applies data protection by design throughout product development, design, verification, sales, services and procurement.
+- In accordance with the principles of GAPP–the world’s most stringent data protection management framework–and with all the requirements laid down in the EU General Data Protection Regulation, the company applies for data protection by design throughout product development, design, verification, sales, services, and procurement.